 Do you have to register a kayak with a trolling motor in Hawaii?
 The quick answer is yes.
 Each mechanically-propelled vessel that is operated, used, or stored on the “waters of the state” of Hawaii must be titled.
 Except that manually-propelled vessels (like kayaks and canoes) are exempted from registration.

-So in this case, if you put a trolling motor on your kayak or canoe it becomes a mechanically-propelled vessel and thus has to be registered.
+But, if you mount a trolling motor on your canoe or kayak it becomes a mechanically-propelled vessel and thus has to be registered.

 Hawaii Motorized Kayak Registration Resources